wfung14/Project-Server/README.md

 - As a user, I want to be able to sign up.
 - As a user, I want to be able to sign in.
 - As a user, I want to be able to add a movie.
+- As a user, I want to be able to see all the movies I have in my list.
 - As a user, I want to be able to update how much of the movie I have watched.
 - As a user, I want to be able to delete a movie.